A Global Crisis

 Depression often runs in families; certain genes increase the chances of a person developing depression in the future.
 The condition can also be caused due to an imbalance of certain chemicals in the brain or hormonal fluctuations.

-Studies show that depression is more common in individuals who are prone to easily feeling stressed or paranoid.
+Studies show that depression is more common in individuals who are prone to easily feeling stressed.
 Those who tend to overthink or who blame themselves even for small things are also at risk for experiencing depression.

 A stressful environment or a traumatic event - such as a loss of a loved one or a pattern of abuse - can lead to depression.
 Having a hostile environment during early childhood increases the chances that one will develop depression later.